 If you continue to experience symptoms, a GP can provide a referral to a Counsellor, Psychologist, Mental health Social Worker or Psychiatrist for longer-term therapy.

-If you are requiring support following a human-caused disaster, ring Griefline 7 days a week through the national toll-free number or tap into the Griefline online forums for peer-to-peer support.
+If you are requiring support following a human-caused disaster, you can connect with a specially trained Griefline telephone support person on our national toll-free helpline or tap into the Griefline online forums for peer-to-peer support.